web-auth/doc/the-webauthn-server/the-hard-way/authenticator-registration.md

 If no exception is thrown, the response is valid.
 You can store the Public Key Credential Source `($publicKeyCredentialSource`\) and associate it to the user entity.

 {% hint style="info" %}
 The way you store and associate these objects to the user is out of scope of this library.
 However, please note that these objects implement `\JsonSerializable` and have a static method `createFromJson(string $json)`.
-This will allow you to serialize the objects into JSON and easily go back an object.
+This will allow you to serialize the objects into JSON and easily go back to an object.
 {% endhint %}

 {% hint style="warning" %}